 - State of New Mexico Military Base Planning Program

 The membership of the Kirtland Partnership Committee represents a cross section of the community from small business owners who see airmen in their shops to CEOs of the largest corporations in New Mexico.
-There are roughly 100 members in the general membership and currently 14 members on the Executive Board.
+There are roughly 100 members in the general membership and currently 17 members on the Executive Board.
 There are typically 1-2 annual meetings for the entire membership which include a briefing from the 377th ABW Commander as well as other speakers.
 The smaller Executive Board meets monthly to address the direction and administration of KPC.
-KPC has recently hired a new Executive Director, Dominique Foley Wilson who is working to increase the KPC’s exposure in the community.
+Dominique Foley Wilson, Executive Director, is working to increase the KPC’s exposure in the community.